You are here

-3. The theological foundation of Centering Prayer is the Divine Presence in every human person.
+3. The theological foundation of Centering Prayer is the Divine Presence in every member of the human family.

 The presence of the Divine in us is the permanent self-giving of God to every human person.
 The Word of God and Source of all creation sustains everything that exists and relates to each human being in a personal way.
 The primary call of the Spirit is to consent to this intimate relationship.